premalathathangaraj/Online-Flower-Shop/README.md

 ##Admin

-Admin Name: Premalatha
+1. Admin Name: Premalatha

-Admin Password:jeev0702
+2. Admin Password: jeev0702

-1. Admin Can Add New Products
+3. Admin Can Add New Products
-2. Admin Can Update and Delete Products
+4. Admin Can Update and Delete Products
-3. Admin Can Show All Users and Order details
+5. Admin Can Show All Users and Order details

 # User